Shangxpss/EnglishTutor/analyse/2024NewStandardTwo.md

 B. To give a brief account of AI history.
 C. To clarify the definition of AI.
 D. To honor an outstanding AI expert.

+When I decided to buy a house in Europe ten years ago, I didn't think too long.
+I liked traveling in France, but when it came to picking my favorite spot to 21D , Italy was the clear winner.

+During my first visit to Italy, I 22B to ask for directions or order in a restaurant.
+But every time I tried to 23A a sentence of Italian together, the locals smiled at me and 24D my language skills.
+That encouragement helped me to get through the language 25B .
+After I made Italy my permanent home, I discovered how 26C Italians are.
+Neighbors will bring me freshly made cheese and will come to my door to 27A me to close the window in my car when rain is coming.
+It's these small 28C of kindness that make a new country feel like home.

+As a foodie, the way to my heart is through my stomach, and nowhere fuels my 29C quite like Italy.
+Each town has its own traditional 30B , and every family keeps a recipe passed from one generation to another.
+Families 31A for big meals on Sundays, birthdays, and whatever other excuses they can 32C .
+These meals are always 33D by laughter and joy.
+Whatever 34A life in Italy might have, the problems are 35B once you sit down to a big meal with friends and family.

+21. A. study B. rent C. visit D. settle
+22. A. planned B. struggled C. refused D. happened
+23. A. string B. hang C. mix D. match
+24. A. improved B. assessed C. admired D. praised
+25. A. course B. barrier C. area D. test
+26. A. open-minded B. strong-willed C. warm-hearted D. well-informed
+27. A. remind B. allow C. persuade D. order
+28. A. tricks B. promises C. acts D. duties
+29. A. ambition B. success C. appetite D. growth
+30. A. costume B. dish C. symbol D. tale
+31. A. gather B. cheer C. leave D. wait
+32. A. put up with B. stand up for C. come up with D. make up for
+33. A. signaled B. confirmed C. represented D. accompanied
+34. A. disadvantages B. meanings C. surprises D. opportunities
+35. A. created B. forgotten C. understood D. identified